think-privacy/ThinkPrivacy/partners.md

 For us, ethical funding also means we want to make sure that our community knows who has contributed to ThinkPrivacy in any way.

 Because of this, we will continue to make all financial or other contributions to this site public and will be updated monthly.
+Partnerships and donations will be listed for one year following the end of partnerships or donations.

 ## Our Partners (*updated April 2021*)